sendanor/nor-fs/README.md

 So, let's say you need to **do something** with the filesystem and [Node.js](http://nodejs.org/).

 Obviously you want to do it **asynchronously**.
-Otherwise simply use [Node's fs](http://nodejs.org/api/fs.html).
+Otherwise simply use [fs](http://nodejs.org/api/fs.html).
 It already has pretty good synchronous API -- although
 I fear [they still aren't chainable](#support-for-chainable-synchronous-calls).

-You also want to use [Q promises](https://github.com/kriskowal/q).
+You also want to use [promises](https://github.com/kriskowal/q).

 Sure, you could use [q-io](https://github.com/kriskowal/q-io) -- but you would still feel like you're missing something, it could be easier and simpler!